Jalalbaim/IT-RAINS-DOGS-AND-CATS/README.md

 # Cats-Dogs-detection
-Dogs & Cats Detection using CNNs with Keras
+Dogs & Cats Detection using CNNs with transfer learning from VGG16